-Our data-set consists of over 1.1 billion taxi rides in New York from January 2009 to June 2015 [40].
-We extracted data for the month of November in 2013, one of the busiest months in the data-set, which resulted in a subset of 15,004,556 rides.
+Our data-set consists of over 1.1 billion taxi rides in New York from January 2009 to June 2015 [41].
+We extracted data for the month of October in 2013, one of the busiest months in the data-set, which resulted in a subset of over 15 million rides.
 In this subset, the average duration of the rides is 13 minutes, respectively.
 The GPS traces of the rides are not given; however, the precise pick-up and drop-off locations and times, and pseudo-IDs of the taxi drivers associated with the rides are provided.
-To map latitude/longitude coordinates to NYC census tracts (CTs), neighborhood tabulation areas (NTAs) and boroughs in NYC, we use the geographic shapefiles from Bytes of the Big Apple [32].
+In addition, the data-set provides mapping between latitude/longitude coordinates to NYC census tracts (CTs), neighborhood tabulation areas (NTAs) and boroughs in NYC.